Kumarmehta019/Space-Invaders/README.md

 <img width="1046" alt="Screenshot 2021-10-09 at 21 53 59" src="https://user-images.githubusercontent.com/88886169/140655841-ecf79378-ae5d-4624-a8cd-9a78f5ee161f.png">

 I then spent the rest of the day writing a function to move the spaceship left and right along the grid using the keydown event listener.
-I didnt have must trouble coding this element of the game and was really pleased when I was able to see the shapceship move along the grid.
+I didnt have must trouble coding this element of the game and was really pleased when I was able to see the spaceship move along the grid.

 ### Day Four and Five: